dojo/docs/util/index.rst

 :ref:`Checkstyle <util/checkstyle>`
 -----------------------------------

-A standalone utility for checking JavaScript files for violations of the Dojo style guide.
+:ref:`Checkstyle <util/checkstyle>` is a standalone utility for checking JavaScript files for violations of the Dojo style guide.
 Also includes an online tool for automatically fixing the majority of style guide violations.

 Migration